MattSLangford/Tiny-theme-Tinylytics/README.md

 #### To Start Tracking Traffic & Enable Kudos
 1. Install from the Micro.blog plugins page
 2. Click Settings next to the newly installed plugin
-3. Add your Tinlytics ID and Emoji (for kudos*)
+3. Add your Tinlytics ID and Emoji

-*Kudos is a paid Tinylytics feature.
-If you are not a paid user, do not use this plugin.

 #### To Add a Publicly Visible Hit Counter
 You can optionally show a hit counter for your overall site by using the following shortcode in any post or page.